thood21/SeniorProject/README.md

-# Senior Project: Real-time Edge-powered Facial Recognition and Object Detection
+# Senior Project: Real-time Edge-powered Facial Recognition and Object Classification
-Senior Project using TensorFlow Lite on a Coral Dev Board to leverage edge-analytics for facial recognition and object detection.
+Senior Project using TensorFlow Lite on a Coral Dev Board to leverage edge-analytics for facial recognition and object classification.
+This project contains Python code that runs on the Coral Dev Board to stream in video or photos and process them extremely fast, thus enabling real-time analytics.
+In the case of facial recognition, the software will stream in video and search for what it believes to be a human face and then draw a box around it, along with the model's accuracy.
+The object classification streams in video and attempts to classify the objects it detects in the stream.

 ## Project Information
 Below is a quick outline of relevant information for the project.